Oakland Water Quality at a Glance

 Is Oakland’s tap water safe to drink?

-Yes, Oakland’s tap water meets all federal and state drinking water standards.
+Yes, Oakland’s tap water meets all federal and state drinking water standards and is generally considered safe.
 The city’s water comes primarily from the Mokelumne River watershed in the Sierra Nevada mountains, which provides high-quality source water that undergoes comprehensive treatment including filtration and disinfection.

-EBMUD conducts over 20,000 tests annually to ensure water quality.
-Treatment processes at all plants incorporate multiple barriers against contaminants, ensuring safe drinking water.
+However, independent analysis shows 5 contaminants exceed Environmental Working Group health guidelines, including chromium-6 and disinfection byproducts.
+EBMUD conducts over 20,000 tests annually to ensure water quality, with treatment processes at all plants incorporating multiple barriers against contaminants.
 The utility’s commitment to water quality is demonstrated by its continuous monitoring and transparent reporting through annual water quality reports available to all customers.

 Why does my water sometimes taste or smell different?